BobGerman/Ignite24-Labs/LAB-446/instructions.md

 1. Save your changes

-Your bot code should look like the following:
+Your agent code should look like the following:

 ```csharp
 builder.Services.AddTransient<IBot>(sp =>